-For many of us, packing on some pounds over the winter holidays is typical.
-I propose the opposite this year: lose weight during December, or simply don’t gain any!
+For many of us Americans, packing on pounds over the winter holidays is typical.
+Would you rather lose weight this December?
+Or, simply not gain any?
+Is this possible while still enjoying the season?

 Let’s dig into this more.
 Many women aren’t clear what carbohydrates are.
 In a nutshell, all foods that break down into simple sugars are carbohydrates.
 All plant foods contain carbohydrates.
 In addition, milk sugars are carbohydrates.
 These are in yogurt, half and half, milk, and ice cream.

 Plant foods may contain protein as well (like beans), and they may also contain fat (think avocados or flaxseeds), but for this simple purpose we are only paying attention to the carbohydrate component.

 Carbs are NOT evil.
 But, there’s good ones and bad ones

 The GOOD ones are nutrient-dense, diverse, whole-plant foods that provide a plethora of nutrients and feed a robust gut microbiome.
 These include all vegetables, fruits, nuts, seeds, beans, and grains – of course if tolerated.